HollowMan6/02239-Data-Security/Report-access-control.md

 }
 ```

-This interface contains a single method, `isMethodGranted`, which takes the username and method name as arguments to check if the user is authorized to use the method.
+This method `isMethodGranted` verifies the user's authorizations based upon the username and method provided.
 The specifics of this verification depend on the class's implementation.
-Each class that implements this interface will define its own way of checking user permissions, varying according to the access control mechanism used.
+Each of the two mechnisms will implement this method according to their own requirements for checking the user's permissions.
 The two implementations are defined in _dtu.compute.server.ac_ as follows: _List.java_ for ACL and _Role.java_ for Role-Based:

 - List.java